cbcrg/tcoffee/docs/tcoffee_manual.rst

   $$: t_coffee -other_pg seq_reformat -in proteases_small.aln -action +grep SEQ \
       REMOVE '[ILM]K' -output clustalw

-.. important:: you should know that the pattern can be any perl legal regular expression, you can visit this  `page <http://www.comp.leeds.ac.uk/Perl/matching.html>`_ for some background on regular expressions.
+.. important:: You should know that the pattern can be any perl legal regular expression, you can visit this  `page <http://www.comp.leeds.ac.uk/Perl/matching.html>`_ for some background on regular expressions.

 .. caution:: This option is case sensitive (Human, HUMAN and hUman will not yield the same results).
 Be careful !!!